wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 ```
 {exitStateAction:OFFLINE_MODE,autoRejoinTries=20,consistency:BEFORE_ON_PRIMARY_FAILOVER}
 ```
+ExitStateAction "OFFLINE_MODE" was added in 8.0.18.
+If you are running earlier versions of MySQL, use the default ExitStateActions setting if all access to cluser is done via MySQL Router.
+If you are accessing data nodes directly consider using "ABORT_SERVER" to avoid reading data from nodes that are expelled from the group.

 Some settings might depend on your application workload like support for large transactions, then you might want to ture:
 ```
 group_replication_transaction_size_limit (default ~143MB)
 group_replication_member_expel_timeout (expelTimeout)
 ```
+Read consistency can be configured on global or session level, for more information on how this works I recommend reading this [blog](https://mysqlhighavailability.com/group-replication-consistent-reads/) by Nuno Carvalho.

 ##### Get status of cluster
 Connect IDc to a specific MySQL instance using shell: